hello-robot/stretch_ros2/stretch_simulation/README_DOCKER.md

 make run
 ```

-After you have the container running, you can follow the [Common Usage Examples](#6-common-usage-examples) for commands to run the simulation.
+After you have the container running, you can follow the [main README](./README.md) for commands to run the simulation.

 If you would like to manually go through the setup steps, please follow the instructions starting at [Build the Docker Image](#3-build-the-docker-image).